 Unfortunately, I threw my back out earlier in the week.
-I was still able to get this week’s projects done because I had already cleaned and prepped them before.
-Hoping things get better quickly, so I can bring you something new again on Tuesday!
-Fingers crossed!
+I was still able to get this week’s projects done because I had already cleaned and prepped them before, so I’ll be back on Tuesday with a long-overdue booth update!!

 Have a wonderful weekend!!

 Don’t Miss a Thing!

 If you like what you see, there are several ways to follow along!

 EMAIL * INSTAGRAM * FACEBOOK * PINTEREST

 Get FREE SHIPPING on all orders over $50.
 No code needed at checkout!
 Orders under $50 always enjoy $8 flat rate shipping!
 Most orders ship same or next business day!

 Mary Kaiser says